apollomoon-ucf/Budget_Tracker_WebApp/README.md

 # Budget Tracker Web App w/Plaid API

 For one of my summer projects, while learning full stack development, I will be building a budget tracking app using the Plaid API.
-This project is currenty in the development phase, exciting updates coming soon! -Brian Moon
+This project is currently in the development phase, exciting updates coming soon! -Brian Moon

 Tech Used: Node.js, Express, Handlebars, Plaid API, Heroku, JavaScript, HTML, CSS, SQL